Tony White

 Cease Fire

-Tony White discussed how hostilities continued after there was a cease fire and the process of laying mines.
-He explains that they could not see Chinese soldiers during the day with planes, but knew they were there because of gunfire at night.
+Tony White discusses how hostilities continued after the cease fire.
+He details the process of laying mines.
+He explains they could not see Chinese soldiers during the day with planes but knew they were there because of gunfire at night.
 He recounts how he laid explosives at one point in a big pit and saw a lot of the land collapse around it.
 He shares how he realized the Chinese were hiding in tunnels during the day.

 Share YouTube: